generation-org/JS/JS-08 - Introduction to Object Oriented Programming/README.md

 Start off with an HTML page that has the title: My Book List.

 #### Part 1 Book
-In your Javascript class, create a class called `Book` Each *Book* should have several properties:
+In your Javascript file, create a class called `Book` Each *Book* should have several properties:

 * Title